hammackj/kekkan/README.markdown

 Installation is really easy just gem install!

 	% gem install kekkan

+## Database Setup

+	% kekkan --create-config
+	% $EDITOR kekkan.cfg
+	% kekkan --create-tables

+1. Generate the kekkan.cfg file.
+2. Edit the kekkan.cfg file, filling in the variables as needed.
+3. Migrate the database schema.

+## Parsing NVD CVE XML

+	% kekkan nvdcve-2.0-2012.xml [nvdcve-2.0-2011.xml ...]

+1. Parse the files by passing their names on the command line.

+# Viewing Data
+The data can be queried with a built in console or with an external database viewer.
+The data is mostly for consumption from another program.

+	% kekkan --console

 # Contributing
 If you would like to contribute bug fixes/etc to Kekkan.
 The easiest way is to fork the project on [github](http://github.com/arxopia/kekkan) and make the changes in your fork and the submit a pull request to the project.